openvstorage/automation-lib/README.md

 # Open vStorage automation lib
 This repository contains the automation library for Open vStorage.
 This library delegates component creation/removal to the REST API of Open vStorage through Python code.
+This suite covers all the newly introduced API of a highly unstable branch: engineering development branch.

 ## Issue tracker